appletea233/Temporal-R1/README.md

 </div>
 From the left figure, it can be observed that the average reward increases progressively during training and eventually converges to a stable value.
 This indicates that the reward we design is reasonable and effectively guides the model in optimizing the objective and is improving performance.
 The right figure illustrates the variation in the token length of responses.
 Initially, the length increases rapidly, followed by a sharp decline, and then fluctuates upward within a certain range.
 This phenomenon is consistent with the training characteristics of DeepSeek-Zero, reflecting the model’s adaptive adjustment of length during generation.
 Such dynamic changes may represent the model's natural behavior in balancing output quality and complexity, further validating the effectiveness and rationality of the training strategy.

+**3. VideoQA Results**
+We explored the performance of our model when directly tested on the VideoQA task using MVBench.
+Our model achieves an accuracy of 59.6, slightly lower than the base model's 63.35.
+However, the model fine-tuned through direct supervised fine-tuning on the same training data completely lost its ability to output valid options.
+This phenomenon highlights that reinforcement learning-based fine-tuning preserves a significantly higher degree of generalization compared to SFT.

 ## TODO: